Compassionate Senior Home Care in Vero Beach, FL

 - $244 – Median daily cost for semi-private nursing home room.

-- 490% – Approximate percentage of American seniors say they want to age in place and remain in their home sources.
+- 490% – Approximate percentage of American seniors say they want to age in place and remain in their home.

 - 10,000 – Number of Americans turning 65 and becoming Medicare beneficiaries every day since January 1, 2011.